Beautiful on Raw "Glow" Facial Cream Ingredients

 Organic Aloe Barbadensis (aloe vera) leaf extract

-Aloe vera has long been used in herbal medicine for treatment of wounds and various skin issues.
-It is included in our facial cream because it is an effective moisturizer for oily skin as well as an anti-irritant.
+Aloe vera has long been used in herbal supplements for wounds and various skin issues.
+It is included in our facial cream because it is an effective moisturizer for oily skin without causing irritation.
 It reduces chafing and keeps the skin moist to help avoid flakiness in harsh and dry weather.

 Hippophae Rhamnoides (sea buckthorn) fruit extract

-Native to mountainous regions in Siberia, Sea Buckthorn berries has been used for centuries in Asia, Russia, and Scandinavia, where it has been prized for its restorative properties.
-The red and yellow berries of the Sea Buckthorn offer several essential vitamins that are usually only found individually.
-The berries contain a high percentage of Vitamins C, E, and beta-carotene (pro vitamin A).
+Native to mountainous regions in Siberia, Sea Buckthorn berries have been used for centuries in Asia, Russia, and Scandinavia, where it is believed to have restorative properties.
+The red and yellow berries of the Sea Buckthorn offer a high percentage of several essential vitamins including Vitamins C, E, and beta-carotene (pro vitamin A).
 The vitamin C content is among the highest for any plant.
-Combined, these powerful antioxidants function as part of the body's natural defense system, combating wrinkles, dryness, and other symptoms of aging or neglected skin.
+Combined, these powerful vitamins have an antioxidation effect, assisting the body's natural defense system in combating wrinkles, dryness, and other symptoms of aging or neglected skin.
 And this year, we have TRIPLED the amount of sea buckthorn fruit extract!

 Matricaria Recutita (chamomile) flower extract

-Matricaria recutita flower extract, derived from the German chamomile flower (the same one popularly used in herbal teas) has been used for centuries to cleanse wounds, soothe inflammation and prevent infection.
-It is excellent for sensitive and allergy-prone skin, thanks to the anti-inflammatory and antiseptic properties of its soothing azulene compounds.
+Matricaria recutita flower extract, derived from the German chamomile flower (the same one popularly used in herbal teas) has been used for centuries to cleanse wounds, soothe inflammation and reduce incidents of infection.
+It is excellent for sensitive and allergy-prone skin, thanks to the help of its soothing azulene compounds, which cleanse and aid in the reduction of inflammation.

 Organic Calendula Officinalis (calendula) flower extract

-The extract of the Calendula officinalis (pot marigold) flower is hugely popular in herbal medicine and so safe and effective that it is used in natural baby products.
-It has amazingly strong bactericidal properties against pathogens such as staphylococci and streptococci and has long been noted for its anti-inflammatory properties.
+The extract of the Calendula officinalis (pot marigold) flower is hugely popular in the herbal world, and so safe and effective that it is used in natural baby products.
+Based on research, it has been shown to have bactericidal properties against common pathogens and has long been noted for its ability to reduce inflammation.
 It is invaluable in combating rough, scaly, dry skin.
-Calendula officinalis prevents the formation of free radicals and protects cells from their destructive effects.
+Calendula officinalis aids in the prevention of the formation of free radicals and helps to protect cells from their destructive effects.
 No skin cream would seem complete without it.

 Organic Camellia Sinensis (tea tree) leaf extract